David Fair: Labor and AIDS Activism

 In 1991, Fair was arrested and injured by Philadelphia police at an ACT-UP demonstration against President George H.W.
 Bush for his inaction on the AIDS crisis.
 As a result of a lawsuit filed against the Philadelphia Police Department, Fair received a settlement of $3,000 which he used to purchase the first computer for We The People.

-In 1994, he led a 17-day hunger strike with nine others to demand that the state of Pennsylvania maintain funding for the only nursing facility for people with AIDS, Betak, a successful campaign that kept the home open for several more years.
+In 1994, Fair led a 17-day hunger strike with nine others to demand that the state of Pennsylvania maintain funding for the only nursing facility for people with AIDS, Betak, a successful campaign that kept the home open for several more years.

-Fair also served as Treasurer of the Philadelphia AIDS Consortium and on the boards of the Chester County AIDS Task Force, Chester County AIDS Support Services, the Montgomery County AIDS Task Force and Philadelphia HIV Mental Health Services during this time.
+Fair served as Treasurer of the Philadelphia AIDS Consortium and on the boards of the Chester County AIDS Task Force, Chester County AIDS Support Services, the Montgomery County AIDS Task Force and Philadelphia HIV Mental Health Services during this time.
 He also helped to form and served on the Board of Directors of The Colours Organization and Unity, Inc., organizations of LGBT people of color, and chaired the AIDS Housing Task Force, co-authoring the 1997 Philadelphia HIV/AIDS Housing Needs Assessment, 1997.
-Also in 1997, Fair, along with others, published The Time to Act Is Now!
+In 1997, Fair, along with others, published The Time to Act Is Now!
 Direct HIV Care Services for Philadelphia's African American Community, a comprehensive analysis of the unmet needs of Black Philadelphians for HIV/AIDS services.

+In February 2025, HBO Max released the third series of the Eyes on the Prize franchise, covering the period 1977–2015.
+The first episode in the series included a segment on the efforts of Philadelphia activists to draw attention to the impact of the AIDS epidemic in communities of color in the late 1980s featuring Fair and fellow activists Rashidah Abdul-Khabeer, Michael S. Hinson Jr., and Tyrone Smith.
+Abdul-Khabeer and Fair were honored for their work at an advance screening of the episode at the Schomburg Center in New York City the day before the TV premiere.

+In June, 2025, Fair was invited by Philadelphia FIGHT, one of the city's oldest AIDS clinics and service organizations, to give the keynote speech at the organization's annual HIV Education Conference at the Philadelphia Convention Center.
+Fair's speech emphasized the efforts of the Trump Administration to eliminate many AIDS programs both in the United States and Africa, and called for nonviolent but aggressive campaigns to resist the Trump Administration's plans.
+A shorter version of the speech was published in the Philadelphia Gay News.